 Learning how people intend to use the room is the first step.
 Will it hold meetings and act as a training room?
 If so, the technology set up may be different than a space dedicated to executive board meetings.

 The next step is learning what tools will support the use of the space.
-If it’s a board room, will you need presentation capabilities?
+If it’s a boardroom, will you need presentation capabilities?
 Likely.
 What about video conferencing?
-Perhaps.
-Do you need to be able to show the presenter and the displayed document simultaneously?
+Probably.
 If strategy meetings are held in the room, you may want an interactive display.
 You can use it as a flip chart, save the notes to PDF and email them to the meeting group.

-There are many AV technologies that could fit into this step which can get overwhelming.
+There are many AV technologies that could fit into this step, and it can be overwhelming.
 You may want to divide your list into “must-have” and “added extra” capabilities.
 The “must-have” tools are required for your room to operate.
 The “added extra” capabilities are a neat solution that would add value but aren’t as important as the other platforms.
 If you’re feeling overwhelmed, bring in an audio visual partner.
 They’ll be able to help you understand what options are out there.

 2. REVIEW YOUR EXISTING SYSTEM